In Transition - American Indian Transitional Rug Gallery Show

 Currently at the Gallery

 We have filled the walls with some of our favorite Native American Transitional rugs and blankets.
 The variety of styles, size and colors make Transitionals really interesting.
-Below are photos from the gallery and video in case you can't visit us while this exhibit is up.
-Click on the photo or descriptions for more information on the piece and the pricing.
+Click here to view the weavings available from this show.

 - Beth Barth